Falmouth-Games-Academy/comp140-hardware/README.md

 I now know the controller works so will now try and use a different box.
 The Arduino kit I bought was faulty and had to be returned so I can no longer use photo resistors or a similar light based system to control the firing of the fire crackers.
 Instead I’ve looked at different ninja weapons and settled on a design based on a throwing star.
 The shape of a throwing star allows me to incorporate that two handle grip base of the controller and also ties into the theme of my chosen BA game.
 This idea was also inspired by controllers such as the Wii controller that had different extensions and add-on pieces such as a plastic gun to sit the controller in or a tennis racket handle.
 These controllers normally have limited use as they only make sense to use in a few games but they still sold well.
 My controller will be useable in most games that use a similar control layout and the keys can be remapped if necessary but it will be mostly appealing to people that play games with a similar theme to the BA game A Novel Ambition.

 ![Remapped keys](https://raw.githubusercontent.com/MaddieK19/comp140-hardware/master/Images/Remapped%20keys.PNG)
 The image above shows which keys have been remapped on the MakeyMakey.
-F and G have been remapped to B and M and left click has been remapped to Esc.
+F and G have been remapped to B and M and right click has been remapped to Esc.
 My hotkeys scripts are then run on the computer to remap B and M to Shift and Ctrl for when the game is running.

 ![Controller v2](https://raw.githubusercontent.com/MaddieK19/comp140-hardware/master/Images/controller%20v2.png)